Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part1/_index.md

     -package.json
 ```

+## Java

+You'll be using IntelliJ, Gradle and JUnit to pull this off.

 ## 1. Create an add function that can add two integers

 Create a function called `add` that works like this: